The Philosophy of Beesauce

 When I was around 15 years old (around the same time I started smoking pot on a daily basis), I started to, like many potheads, start to play hackysack.
 If you know me though, you know that I take everything I do to the next level.
 I can’t just play hackysck, no, I have to … Continue reading The Philosophy of Beesauce – Why you should always train your weak side

-How I use “triggers” at work to improve focus, memory, and learning
+How I use flow triggers at work to improve focus, memory, and learning

-How to consistently and sustainably reverse engineer flow states for peak performance
+How to reverse engineer flow states for peak performance

 There will always be excuses to fall back on (if you allow them to)